Recently, in an interview with Guardian, Hollywood Ace filmmaker James Cameron slammed the latest blockbuster Wonder woman, calling it a step back!

 “She’s an objectified icon, and it’s just male Hollywood doing the same old thing”

 Objectification of women is a constant presence on-screen owing to the needs of a predominantly male audience.
 Action heroines are made to wear tight leather, makeup and at times, have to take their clothes off.
 Notably, when Sigourney Weaver became an overnight sex-symbol after the sequence in Alien and that totally unnecessary moment in Star Trek into the darkness where Alice Eve shows off her six packs in her underwear.
 But is the objectification of women reduced to the amount of skin she shows?
 Wonder woman is not spared of objectification, Gadot herself is not spared of the same, but the beauty of the films, when compared to the comics, is that the films lacked male gaze which might reduce Diana into an objective figure.
 The shots are focussed on her weapons, her moves, and her skills.
-People remember wonder woman as a badass and above all, a saving grace of DC universe from the disaster *inflicted* with Cavil’s rigid acting and this ridiculous moment from Batman vs Superman.
+People remember wonder woman as a badass and above all, a saving grace of DC universe from the disaster *inflicted* with Cavil’s rigid acting and the ridiculous “MARTHA!” moment from Batman vs Superman

 Beauty can’t meet badassery…?